-10.5 Collector
+10.4 Collector

 The collector is responsible for collecting measurement data from sources.
-It wakes up periodically and asks the internal server for a list of all metrics.
-For each metric, the collector gets the measurement data from each of its sources and posts a new measurement to the internal server.
+It wakes up periodically and retrieves a list of all metrics from the database.
+For each metric, the collector gets the measurement data from each of its sources and stores a new measurement to the database.